Aerial View, Cobh, Cathedral, Co Cork

 Interior marvels

-• By car: On‑site parking is limited.
-Most visitors use the town car park on the main road (near the harbour) and walk the short, steep climb to the cathedral.
+• By car: Dedicated parking at the cathedral is minimal.
+Most visitors leave their vehicles in the town car park near the harbour and walk up the hill.

-• Public transport: Regular Bus Éireann services (routes 260 and 261) stop in the centre of Cobh; the stop is a short walk from the cathedral.
+• Public transport: Bus Éireann routes 260 and 261 serve the town centre, with a short walk to the cathedral grounds.

 Practical Information